-The components of arid environments (e.g., vegetation, rainfall, sediment transport, and grazing) studied in the simulations of the ViSTA_GrAM model are all fundamental factors that influence the organization and composition of their respective environment and any modification to their associated processes should then yield different states of the environment.
-The outputs obtained from the ViSTA_GrAM simulations demonstrated a general agreement between published results of other studies and the model response to variations in the rainfall, windspeed and stocking rate.
-The impacts of each component on the final state of the model were not only interesting for its ability to inform about future scenarios but also because they provided the opportunity to compare the level of influence of each change in the environment in conjunction with one another.
+The components of arid environments (e.g., vegetation, rainfall, sediment transport, and grazing) studied in the simulations of the ViSTA\GrAM model are all fundamental factors that influence the organization and composition of their respective environment, and any modification to their associated processes should then yield different states of the environment.
+The outputs obtained from the ViSTA\GrAM simulations demonstrated general agreement between published results of other studies and the model response to variations in the rainfall, wind speed, and stocking rate.
+The impacts of each component on the final state of the model were not only interesting for their ability to inform future scenarios but also because they provided the opportunity to compare the level of influence of each change in the environment in conjunction with one another.